ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** You have to give up some of the old so that you can make room for the new. — Yanni
+> **Citacao:** Have a vision, trust yourself, break some rules, ignore the naysayers, don't be afraid to fail. — Arnold Schwarzenegger

 fim do arquivo